Gamer-Pro and 4-Play Advanced

 - Power LED: Indicate when the device is operating.

-- Multi-platform: Use your GPA on almost any modern operating system.
-The GPA works on Windows, OSX, Linux, Raspberry Pi, Android, and most any USB device.
+- Multi-platform: Use your adapter on almost any modern operating system.
+The adapter works on Windows, OSX, Linux, Raspberry Pi, Android, and most any USB device.

-- Plug & Play: The GPA does not need software or drivers to be installed by the user.
+- Plug & Play: The adapter does not need software or drivers to be installed by the user.
 Simply plug it in and select your emulator, game, and controller.

-- Easy-Upgradable Firmware: The GPA can be quickly updated via USB with a firmware file downloaded from our website.
+- Easy-Upgradable Firmware: The adapter can be quickly updated via USB with a firmware file downloaded from our website.
 This allows new features and controllers to be added painlessly.

-- Global Button Mapping: The GPA 's internal button mapping is set up so that buttons on different controllers match each other's layouts as closely as possible.
+- Global Button Mapping: The adapter's internal button mapping is set up so that buttons on different controllers match each other's layouts as closely as possible.
 This makes Hot Swapping more intuitive.
 For additional details, see the layouts at the end of this doc.

 - Alternative Mapping: The global mapping now has an alternative layout for c/x l/r configs.
 See details below (Global button mapping and layouts.).